4daniel/CurriculumVitae/README.md

   * Also know **C**, **C++**, **JavaScript**, **Groovy**, **Kotlin**

 * **Other Technologies**
   * **Android:** I have developed several apps for Android using native technologies.
 I have used both Java and Kotlin.
+These are some of my deployed [applications](https://play.google.com/store/apps/collection/cluster?clp=igMwChkKEzcyMjY4MDkyMDE5MTczNjk3MTgQCBgDEhEKC3VjaS51Y2ludGxtEAEYAxgB:S:ANO1ljIDeYE)
   * **GNU/Linux:** My development environment is always linux-based.
 I've being working with GNU/Linux for more than 9 years and prefer Debian based systems like Ubuntu.
   * **Docker:** Docker reduces the gap between the developer environment and the staging and production scenario.
 I've used Docker to test and deploy software and it's a technology I use almost everyday.
 I'm also familiar with docker-compose.
   * **git:** I use git everyday.
 I could not be able to work without it.
 Version control is very important to me and I believe in [this](http://chris.beams.io/posts/git-commit/) way to do commits.